jjackson-eco/mammal_weather_lifehistory/annual_abundance_changes/README.md

 We are selecting data based on the sizes of the blocks for each record - We only want to retain blocks within a record that have 5 or more consecutive annual observations.

 ```
-# IDs and blocks that we want to keep
+# IDs and blocks that we want to keep - 901 out of 2756 ID-block combinations
 ID_block_keep <- mam_blocks %>%
   mutate(ID = as.numeric(as.character(ID))) %>%
   group_by(ID, block) %>%